-Our regional water management strategy is designed to reduce the impacts of our water use on stakeholders and the relevant watersheds, and to minimize risks associated with produced water disposal, supply sourcing and business interruption.
+Our basin-specific water management strategy is designed to reduce fresh water usage and operational risks.
+We believe it’s important to minimize the impacts of our water use on stakeholders and watersheds.
+We also manage risks associated with supply sourcing and produced water disposal that could potentially cause business disruptions.

 - ᵃ Improved source water testing in the Permian as operations have matured post-acquisition has allowed for better classification of water quality.

-Marathon Oil has significantly increased the percentage of produced water we move via pipeline (i.e. low-carbon transportation).
-In 2020, approximately 60% of produced water in our U.S. operations was disposed of using pipelines, eliminating approximately 435,000 truckloads and associated emissions of 28,000 MT of CO2, and also improving road safety.
-We achieved this through strategic use of midstream water providers and internal development of produced water-handling infrastructure in our Eagle Ford and Bakken assets.
+Marathon Oil transports much of our produced water via pipeline (i.e., low-carbon transportation) by utilizing a combination of midstream water-handling providers and company-owned and operated infrastructure.
+In 2022, approximately 62% of produced water in our U.S. operations was disposed of using pipelines, eliminating approximately 465,000 truckloads and associated emissions of 30,000 MT of CO2 and leading to improved road safety.

 Water Usage by Resource Play